-I've been looking for an affordable house, which is no easy task given my moderate income and slightly messed up credit record.
-I noticed an ad for a house that says "Seller financing available!"
-What does this mean, and can it help me?
+Perhaps you've been looking for an affordable house, but finding this to be no easy task given your income level and not entirely perfect credit record.
+Then you notice an ad for a house that says "Seller financing available!"
+What does this mean, and can it help you?

 Seller financing can be carried out in one of two ways.

 The first is for the seller to "take back" a mortgage on the house.
 You, the buyer, sign both a promissory note (promising to repay the loan) and either a mortgage or a deed of trust (allowing the seller to foreclose if you fail to pay).
 In return, the seller signs a deed transferring title to you.
 Because you hold the title, you can sell the house or refinance.
 But you must keep making the agreed-upon payments to the seller.

 The second and less popular possibility is for the seller to keep title to the property for as long as it takes you to pay off the loan.
 The contract you and the seller sign is known by various names, including "contract for deed," "contract of sale," "land sale contract," or "installment sales contract."